AY2425S1-CS2103T-F14b-4/tp/docs/UserGuide.md

 * Marks the person at the specified `INDEX` as unpaid.
 * The index refers to the index number shown in the displayed person list.
-* The index **must be a positive integer** 1, 2, 3, …​
+* The index **must be a positive integer** 1, 2, 3, … and cannot be larger than the length of the list.​

 Examples:
 * `list` followed by `unpaid 2` marks the 2nd person in the FART book as unpaid.
 * `find Betsy` followed by `unpaid 1` marks the 1st person in the results of the `find` command as unpaid.

 ### Viewing a Contact's Details
-* **Double-click** on a contact in the contact list to bring up a more detailed view of the person, including information like address and birthday
+* **Double-click** on a contact in the contact list to bring up a more detailed view of the person, including information like address and birthday on the right window.
+* You may resize this window to your own convenience.
+* If the contact list is empty, a placeholder prompting you to add a contact will be displayed instead.
 * **Note:** The displayed contact will persist and edits will not be reflected until you select another contact or close the FART book.

 ### Exiting the program : `exit`

 Exits the program.